fernando-duarte/X17A5/README.md

 ## 4	Running Code

-Our code file runs linearly via Sagemaker instance, though we will make an effort in the future to streamline these processes via batch.
+Our code file runs linearly via SageMaker instance, though we will make an effort in the future to streamline these processes via batch.

 1. Begin by first running `readDealerData.ipynb`, this constructs a list of broker-dealers that file a X-17A-5
 2. Second we run `pdfFileExtract.ipynb` to extract all relevant X-17A-5 filings that correspond with each year
-3. Follow by running `pdfFileSlicing.ipynb` to reduce the size of these "raw" X-17A-5 filings to be compatiable with Textract's file size constraint. **Note this algorthim takes a while to run, due to the png file conversion.**
+3. Follow by running `pdfFileSlicing.ipynb` to reduce the size of these "raw" X-17A-5 filings to be compatible with Textract's file size constraint. **Note this algorithm takes a while to run, due to the PNG file conversion.**
 4. We now extract the balance sheet from each of the X-17A-5 filings and perform "cleaning" operations.
-We run `ocrTextract.ipynb` to perform OCR with AWS Textract, and proceed with `ocrClean.ipynb` to remove potential issues that may arise from Textract. **Note the Textract algorthim takes a while to run, due to the time for AWS to perform Textract.**
+We run `ocrTextract.ipynb` to perform OCR with AWS Textract and proceed with `ocrClean.ipynb` to remove potential issues that may arise from Textract. **Note the Textract algorithm takes a while to run, due to the time for AWS to perform Textract.**
 5. We then run `databaseLineitems.ipynb` to divide the "cleaned" balance sheets in asset and liability & equity terms
 6. We then run `databaseUnstructured.ipynb` and follow by running `databaseStructured.ipynb` to complete each database